-Live Project-based studio work forms the core of activity for the first three terms of the MA Environmental Architecture programme, with complementary technical, historical, theoretical and case study seminars occurring in parallel.
+Live Project-based studio work forms the core of activity for the first three terms of the MA Environmental Architecture Programme, with complementary technical, historical, theoretical and case study seminars occurring in parallel.
 Group work is encouraged and considered an important introduction to the inherently collaborative process of architecture and environmental design.

 The History & Theory Studies (HTS) unit examines alternative models for the city throughout history, focusing on the way social and political ambitions have become spatialised.
-Shared modules at programme, School and College level encourage different scales of collaboration with related disciplines and across the College.
+Shared modules at Programme, School and College level encourage different scales of collaboration with related disciplines and across the College.

 This programme description is taken from the MA Environmental Programme Specifications 2018/19.
 While we try to ensure that all Programme information is correct, some things may be subject to change and/or outside of our control.